iley/kamaji.cc/content/hardware/buttons/_index.md

 weight: 5
 ---

-Here you'll find an instruction for assembling a player button for Kamaji systems.
+Here you'll find instructions for assembling a player button for Kamaji systems.

 All Kamaji systems use the same connector and pinout for player buttons.
 Any Kamaji button should be compatible with any system.